top of page

 The Selected Poems of Yang Wan-li

-The last giant from classical Chinese poetry’s golden age, Yang Wan-li (1127-1206 C.E.) practiced poetry as a method of Ch’an (Zen) Buddhist enlightenment.
-A typical Yang poem attends to immediate experience with profound clarity, and this attention usually leads to a moment of sudden awakening: a startling image or turn of thought, a surprising imaginative gesture, a twist of humor.
-Yang traveled a great deal, and his poems are full of vast rivers-and-mountains landscape as the engine of enlightenment.
-At the same time, he often makes poems out of nothing more than a crystalline attention to the most mundane aspects of life, poems capable of finding enlightenment in nothing special: a fly, for instance, sunning on a windowsill.
+A typical Yang Wan-li poem attends to immediate experience with profound clarity, and this attention usually leads to a moment of sudden awakening: a startling image or turn of thought, a surprising imaginative gesture, a twist of humor.
+Yang undertook many long and arduous journeys as a government official, journeys that exposed him to both breathtaking landscapes and to hardships of hunger, exhaustion, bitter weather, and dangerous rapids in stark gorges.
+It is in this crucible of tranquil beauty and existential danger that Yang Wan-li forged a poetry of self-realization deeply informed by Ch’an (Zen) Buddhist insight.
+But he also crafted poems out of nothing more than a crystalline attention to the most mundane aspects of life, poems capable of finding enlightenment in nothing special: a fly, for instance, sunning on a windowsill.
+Hinton’s translations give a remarkarkably modern voice to Yang’s journeys through the perennial mysteries of consciousness, and reveal why his poetry has captivated readers for nearly a millennium.

 — from the book jacket